Currency Transfers: Top Solutions

 Check out their fees table for cross border personal payments.
 Payments funded by a credit or debit card are considerably more expensive.
 Further down on the page is the fixed fee (based on the currency received) plus a currency conversion fee.

 Remember that all these companies have to comply with international laws to avoid money laundering.
-They’ll request a copy of your passport and other personal details including, in some cases, a copy of a utility bill.
+You’ll have to provide copy of your ID/passport, in some cases further documents may be requested.

 Related Post: Trace Lost Accounts in the UK from Spain